Dashboard Member settings

 Any clauses within a tenancy agreement, superior lease, mortgage, or new insurance contract that prohibit tenants from having a child live with/visit them, or prohibit them from being a benefits claimant, will have no legal effect.

-Whilst landlords cannot ban potential tenants who claim benefits, they can continue to take the potential tenant’s income into account and perform an income check to determine if they can afford to pay the rent.
+Whilst you cannot ban potential tenants who claim benefits, you can continue to take the potential tenant’s income into account and perform an income check to determine if they can afford to pay the rent.

 If a landlord in England fails to comply with the new discrimination laws, the local council or housing authority can impose fines of up to £7,000